One Chord to Another: American and Japanese releases

-One Chord to Another was not released until 1997 in the United States on the independent label, The Enclave.
+One Chord to Another was not released until 1997 in the United States on the independent label The Enclave.
 It was originally released in an LP-style cardboard gatefold jacket rather than a traditional plastic jewel box, and included a 10-track bonus CD of material entitled Recorded Live at a Sloan Party!
 This bonus CD consisted of cover versions and re-recordings of previous Sloan songs; it was recorded in the studio but was overdubbed with miscellaneous party-type sounds to give the impression of being recorded live at an intimate gathering of friends (somewhat akin to the Beach Boys' Party! album).
 To date, the "Sloan Party" CD has not been released in the band's native Canada and has only been available as an American import.
-In 2016, the "Sloan Party" album was released on vinyl as part of the 20th anniversary One Chord to Another box set, and featuring new album art reminiscent of the Beach Boys' Party! album.
+In 2016, the "Sloan Party" album was released on vinyl as part of the 20th anniversary One Chord to Another box set, featuring new album art reminiscent of the Beach Boys' Party! album.